 Customers benefit from fast results and consistent, accurate analyses.
-Automated reports and visual data representations inform clear, cost-effective decision-making.
+Automated reports and visual data representations inform transparent, cost-effective decision-making.

-If customers are also using the E4 Fertility Rx module, soil or plant tissue testing results will automatically generate nutrient prescriptions (blanket or variable rate) that can be uploaded to onboard field monitors.
+Suppose customers are also using the E4 Fertility Rx module.
+In that case, soil or plant tissue testing results will automatically generate nutrient prescriptions (blanket or variable rate) that can be uploaded to onboard field monitors.